xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 - A marketplace of their own is not a requirement for some NFT solutions.
 There are third-party marketplaces where NFTs can be bought and traded, such as [Open Sea](https://opensea.io/), which supports a few blockchains.

 ## What Blockchain platforms to consider
 The following section will list different blockchain platforms according to smart contract functionality and market capitalization.
 Later we’ll dive into some of them in further detail.

-There are thousands of blockchains, but only a small percentage of them has smart contract which is needed to develop dApps (NFTs and their marketplaces).
-Bitcoin, XRP, and Dogecoin are blockchains that don't support smart contracts whereas Ethereum, Polygon, Avalanche have smart contract functionality.
+Although there’s an abundance of blockchains, only a small percentage of them have smart contract integrations, a must-have for developing dApps (NFTs and their marketplaces).

 ### By market capitalization

 The most popular blockchains according to market capitalization are changing constantly, and the ranking is greatly affected by industry innovations.
 Just as an example of this, many of the [top 10 cryptocurrencies in 2017](https://coinmarketcap.com/historical/20171217/) have disappeared or are no longer in the top 10.